Graduate degree: marketing subprogram for the Ph.D. in business administration

 Related Certificate: Event Planning

 The Department of Marketing (Tippie College of Business), the Departments of Communication Studies and Health and Human Physiology, and the School of Journalism and Mass Communication (College of Liberal Arts and Sciences) collaborate to offer the undergraduate Certificate in Event Planning.
 Students who earn the certificate will know and be able to demonstrate the basic principles of organizing a successful event.
 They will gain a robust understanding of the diverse field of event planning and careers in the event planning industry.
-For information about the certificate, see Event Planning in the Catalog.
+For information about the certificate, see the Certificate in Event Planning in the Catalog.

 Undergraduate Program of Study